AlexeyMK/alexeymk.com/_posts/2013-06-19-migrating-divvy-configurations-between-computers.md

 ---
+date: 2013-06-19 03:27:28
+description: I've been using Divvy the tiling tool for OSX (and windows) ever since I switched to using Macs full-time in 2010.
+It's great.
 layout: post
-title: !
-'Migrating Divvy configurations between computers'
 published: true
-description: "I've been using Divvy the tiling tool for OSX (and windows) ever since I switched to using Macs full-time in 2010.
-It's great."
-date: 2013-06-19 03:27:28
 tags:
-- heads-up
+- personal-productivity
+title: Migrating Divvy configurations between computers
 ---

 > **August 2016 Update**: Divvy now has <a href="http://mizage.clarify-it.com/d/nxr9qg">a native guide</a> for migrations.
 Use that instead.